-The average cost for round brilliant 1 carat diamond stud earrings is approximately $1,942, and the average cost for princess cut diamond stud earrings is $1,900.
+The average cost for round brilliant 1 carat diamond stud earrings is approximately $2,000, although this will depend on the shape and quality of the diamonds used.

 This gorgeous pair of 1 carat diamond stud earrings is round brilliant cut, and basket set in 14kt white gold.
 Available for just over $2,000, click here to find out more about these Diamond Stud Earrings in 14kt White Gold from my recommended retailer Blue Nile.